 The forbidden apple was last known to be safeguarded by a secret creed called ‘The Assassins’ that for centuries had opposed the Templar Order.
 Sophia’s research was to find the apple and end the root of all problems and end all violence (probably Maneka Gandhi will try to end male genes for).

 The movie based on a video game series is an extraordinary work of special effects and fight sequences.
-Even Rajnikant fans will be amazed to see the stunts shown that could be performed someone other than the great Rajni sir.
-Oscar nominate Michael Fassbender as the lead character Callum Lynch was outstanding and can shame Bollywood star Salman Khan as he was shirtless in more than half of the movie.
+Even Rajnikanth fans will be amazed to see the stunts shown that could be performed someone other than the great Rajni sir.
+Oscar nominates Michael Fassbender as the lead character Callum Lynch was outstanding and can shame Bollywood star Salman Khan as he was shirtless in more than half of the movie.

-Finally, with a lot of action the original apple was traced back to the tomb of Christopher Columbus.
+Finally, with a lot of action, the original apple was traced back to the tomb of Christopher Columbus.
 Rikkin presented it at the Templars’ elders meeting in London.
-But The Assassins strike The Templars sanctuary and retrieved the apple and escaped in another action packed sequence.
+But The Assassins strike The Templars sanctuary and retrieved the apple and escaped in another action-packed sequence.

 The main attraction of the movie can be only enjoyed in 3D and thus one need to visit nearest theaters to watch the special effect.
 The special effects and the action sequences can be a real treat to one’s eyes.

 While this movie is a sure treat for action and fiction lovers, this also raises some serious questions.
 If at all violence is curbed, will that be good for mankind?
-What if all of us submit to eternal obedience of a superpower?
-Modern man is happy with consumerism, they don’t bother about being in modern day slavery of capitalism too.
+What if all of us submit to the eternal obedience of a superpower?
+Modern man is happy with consumerism, they don’t bother about being in the modern-day slavery of capitalism too.
 Their rights are taken away slowly and they are dumped into eternal slavery by a few who control power.
 As Abstergo bosses might want to control all resources through this obedience.
 Their goal of ending all violence was to be able to control resources without any disobedience from anyone.

-In this aspect, Sophia’s words that “we all behave the way we do is because of morality or law” in thought provoking.
+In this aspect, Sophia’s words that “we all behave the way we do is because of morality or law” in thought-provoking.
 Both are enforced by a few.
 If we were really free then the world would have been a completely different place to live in.

 Even though all through the movie I was wondering if Adam and Eve really eat the apple, then how could someone retrieve it today even in imagination.
-Whatever may be the answer, feminists will surely be enraged with the analogy that the first signs of disobedience was shown by a woman Eve (by eating the Apple first).
+Whatever may be the answer, feminists will surely be enraged with the analogy that the first signs of disobedience were shown by a woman Eve (by eating the Apple first).
 Thus, to the disappointment of women like Maneka who believed men are the root cause of all violence, it seems that it is indeed women who are the root cause of all violence.
-Movie Assassin’s Creed prove it once again.
+Movie Assassin’s Creed proves it once again.